 OHF Weekly (Our Human Family Weekly) is a production of Our Human Family, Inc., a 501(c)(3) nonprofit corporation with the vision to foster conversations about achieving equality.
 Our goal is to unite the world by dispelling the lie of race and the practice of racism and replacing them with the truth of love and racial equity.

-Articles published in OHF Weekly fall under this vision of equality, with well-written, fresh, lively, and human-centered creative nonfiction stories that give our readers a deeper understanding of the myriad manifestations of the human spirit.
+Articles published in OHF Weekly fall under this vision of racial equity, with well-written, fresh, lively, and human-centered creative nonfiction stories that give our readers a deeper understanding of the myriad manifestations of the human spirit.

 To submit a draft to us for possible publication, follow these rubrics:

 - If this is your first submission, send us a submission packet.

 - Follow our guidelines for style and submission.

 OHF Weekly writers are intentional in their message, careful in their craft, and have a public record of support for racial equity.
 We strongly prefer writers with an active Twitter account, as we use Twitter as a primary channel of social media engagement.